-In 2010, the opportunity emerged to buy a small coffee farm in a disregarded, impoverished region of Hawaii.
+In 2010, the unexpected opportunity emerged to buy a small coffee farm in a disregarded region of Hawaii.
 With little to lose, we thought, “Why not?”
 As we integrated with the community of farmers and sampled coffees from around the Big Island, we were surprised by the variety and quality that goes largely overshadowed.
 We wanted to change that.

-Over the next two years we taught ourselves to cultivate, process and roast.
+Over the next two years we taught ourselves to farm, process and roast.
 We tested and tasted the differences between coffee processes, cultivars, regions and roast profiles.
 Our end-goal was always the same: the objectively best coffee we could produce from our land.
-When we found methods and profiles we liked, we taught neighboring farmers to do the same and began roasting their coffees as well.
+When we found methods and profiles we liked, we helped neighboring farmers to do the same and began roasting their coffees as well.

 To our surprise, our efforts began paying off.

 Today, Kelleigh is one of Hawaii's few Arabica Q-Graders, and we serve on the board of directors for the Hawaii Coffee Association – Hawaii’s largest organization serving all islands and industries, from cherry to cup.
-And our handmade Hawaiian coffees have been praised for their artisanship by the likes of Coffee Review, Honolulu Magazine, Edible Hawaiian, Brutus, and The San Franciscan Chronicle and more.
+And our handmade Hawaiian coffees have been praised for their artisanship by the likes of Coffee Review, Honolulu Magazine, Edible Hawaiian, Brutus, UPROXX, The San Franciscan Chronicle and more.
 And Kelleigh was honored in 2017 for being being one of Hawaii's Top 40 Under 40.